 Top 3 universities in Taiwan

-Set up in 1928, the National Taiwan University is one of the country’s most prestigious institutions.
-The main campus is situated in Taiwan’s capital city Taipei.
+-Set up in 1928, the National Taiwan University (NTU) is one of the most prestigious institutions on the island, with its main campus situated in Taiwan’s capital city, Taipei.

-The wide ranging programmes cover liberal arts, science, social sciences, medicine, engineering, agriculture, management, public health, law, computer science and education.
+The university’s wide-ranging programmes cover liberal arts, science, social sciences, medicine, engineering, agriculture, management, public health, law, computer science and education.
 Many of these courses are available to study in English, although Chinese languages are widely spoken on campus.